Online Learning and Control for Data-Augmented Quadrotor Model: SIMULATION EXPERIMENTS

 \section{SIMULATION EXPERIMENTS}

 The proposed data-augmented modelling and and predictive control of quadrotor is numerically evaluated on two trajectories using a realistic quadrotor model provided by the Gazebo simulator.
-Details on trajectory generation, MPC implementation, and the results follows.
-A simplified simulation environment is also provided as described in \ref{sec:simplifiedsim}.
+Details on MPC implementation, and the results follows.